BunPuffs/Bnuuy/README.md

 - [SemanticVersion](https://github.com/SwiftPackageIndex/SemanticVersion) by SwiftPackageIndex
 - [swift-argument-parser](https://github.com/apple/swift-argument-parser) by Apple
 - [SwiftTextTable](https://github.com/scottrhoyt/SwiftyTextTable) by scottrhoyt
-- [CrossOver 22.1.1](https://www.codeweavers.com/crossover) by CodeWeavers and WineHQ
+- [Wine 11.5](https://gitlab.winehq.org/wine/wine/-/releases/wine-11.5) by CodeWeavers and WineHQ
 - D3DMetal by Apple

 Special thanks to Gcenx, ohaiibuzzle, and Nat Brown for their support and contributions!